jonathanhogg/flitter/docs/install.md

 `--offscreen`
 : Requests that all `!window` nodes actually be silently interpreted as `!offscreen` nodes.
 This has the effect of running **Flitter** without any visual output.
-It assumes offscreen access to the GPU.
-On macOS this just works, on Linux you'll still need to provide a windowing environment even if it's a virtual one with something like `Xvfb`.
+You'll still need a windowed environment.
+You can conspire to run on Linux without a real windowed environment using `Xvfb` (and the CI tests are run just this way), but you should know that the Mesa software rasterizer is *very, very slow*. **Flitter** really wants a GPU.

 `--profile`
 : Runs the Python profiler around the main loop.
 This will slow down **Flitter** significantly.
 If you exit with an interrupt (ctrl-C) then a summary of the internal functions called will be shown.
 This won't be a great deal of use to you unless you are hacking on the **Flitter** code.
+A couple of the key (Cython) modules have profiling turned off for speed.
+You should also know that Cython and the Python 3.12 profiler aren't currently getting along.

 `--vmstats`
 : Turns on logging of **Flitter** virtual machine statistics.
 This will slow